Canning High Acidic Foods

 - Troubleshooting

-In this hands-on workshop, we will make, and can, a seasonal pickle item for you to take home.
+In this hands-on workshop, we will make and can a seasonal pickle item for you to take home.

 Book a Hands-on Workshop

-We are happy to share that Acorn Creek Farmstead will offer 2 Beginner’s Canning workshops during the 2022 harvest season!
+We are happy to share that Acorn Creek Farmstead will offer 2 Beginner’s Canning workshops during the 2025 harvest season!
 Join us in learning how to preserve the season’s bounty for long-term storage.

-Available hands-on workshop dates for 2023:
+Available hands-on workshop dates for 2025:

 Space is limited for this hands-on workshop.
-Reserving your spot now ensures that you are on the path to achieving food freedom.
+Reserving your spot now ensures you are on the path to achieving food freedom.